September 14th, 2021 | Perfect CV and Why It Is NOT Perfect For You: Marissa Mayer's Story.

 Then, she started her professional career in 1999 as… the twentieth employee of Google where she was coding and managing small teams.
 She was soon promoted to a Product Manager and then to the head of Consumer Web Products in the company.
 She also actively contributed to Google’s flagship AdWords algorithm.

-In 2002, she started a mentoring program within Google, i.e., the Associate Product Manager program.
-Each year, she embarked a large group of junior employees onto a two-year program, where they had extra assignments and evening classes with the intention to become future leaders.
+In 2002, she started a mentoring program within Google, in essence, the Associate Product Manager program.
+Each year, she embarked a large group of junior employees onto a two-year program, where they had extra assignments and evening classes with the intention to work on their career paths and become future leaders.
 She played crucial roles in many of Google’s key initiatives, including Gmail, Google Search, Google Images, Google News, Google Maps, Google Books, Google Toolbar, and iGoogle.

 In 2005, she was promoted to the Vice President of Search Products and User Experience.
 While working at Google, she was still serving as an academic teacher at Stanford.
 In 2012, she started her service as the CEO and President of Yahoo!
 In 2017, she left the company and established Sunshine Labs (previously, Lumi Labs) with her ex-colleague.
 The company is focused on applying Artificial Intelligence to consumer products.